 • 7.
 Ski with Friends: Skiing with friends can add an element of competition and motivation, encouraging you to push yourself harder and burn more calories.
 Whether it’s racing down the slopes or having friendly challenges, skiing with companions can make your calorie-burning session more enjoyable and rewarding.

-See also How can you know how many calories you burn
+See also How many calories in 200g of protein

 By following these tips, you can make the most out of your 4-hour skiing session and maximize your calorie burn.
 Remember to always prioritize safety and listen to your body, adjusting your skiing intensity and duration accordingly.
 Enjoy the exhilaration of skiing while knowing that you are also benefiting from a fantastic calorie-burning workout!